o0101/good.html/.github/README.md

 </div>
 ```

-All the above are ***valid*** HTML and are converted by our mutation-observing parser into valid [https://developer.mozilla.org/en-US/docs/Web/Web_Components#:~:text=built-in%20element.-,CSS%20pseudo-classes,-Pseudo-classes%20relating](Web Component) custom elements when inserted.
+All the above are ***valid*** HTML and are converted by our mutation-observing parser into valid [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) custom elements when inserted.

 Just like regular HTML void tags, can even omit the self-closing slash `/>`.
 So, `<!custom-el2>` is also a valid void self-closing tag.